stockbal/hana-scheduler/README.md

 # HANA Scheduler

-Simple MTA project which uses the Cloud Foundry API to start one or several HANA Cloud service instance via a node cron job.
+Simple MTA project which uses the Cloud Foundry REST API to start one or several HANA Cloud service instance via a node cron job.
 The project is designed with the HANA Cloud Free Tier model in mind as this variant of the HANA Cloud service will be stopped **every day**.

 ## Used SAP BTP services